neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 For more information on the specific meanings of these various scores, please consult the [OpenMC tally documentation](https://docs.openmc.org/en/stable/usersguide/tallies.html).

+The `damage_energy` score is unique because it doesn't really represent _heating_ of a material - it instead represents energy for DPA calculations.
+For this case, the `heat_source` auxiliary variable should not be used in any type of volumetric heat source kernel.

 #### Relaxation

 OpenMC is coupled to MOOSE via fixed point iteration, also referred to